khalil-chermiti/RTQ-todo/README.md

 # RTQ-todo

-`a simple todo list build using redux RTQ query`
+`a simple todo list built using redux RTQ query`